thirstycode/Raspi-output-catcher/README.md

 -	10:48:15 AM 05 03 --> some error with posting having username urvashirautela26
 ving username priyanka.chopra143
+-	02:42:52 PM 31 03 --> total users unfollowed from manushi.chillar.insta - 100
+-	02:42:29 PM 31 03 --> total users unfollowed from kriti.sanon143 - 100
+-	02:41:08 PM 31 03 --> some error with unfollowing having username priyanka.chopra143
+-	02:41:04 PM 31 03 --> some error with unfollowing having username shraddha.kapoor.sweet
+-	02:41:01 PM 31 03 --> More following detected for manushi.chillar.insta.
+Starting unfollow process
+-	02:40:57 PM 31 03 --> More following detected for kriti.sanon143.
+Starting unfollow process
+-	02:40:52 PM 31 03 --> No need to unfollow for realshrutihaasan
+-	02:40:48 PM 31 03 --> some error with unfollowing having username disha.patani.updates
+-	02:40:44 PM 31 03 --> No need to unfollow for tamannaah.143
+-	02:40:39 PM 31 03 --> some error with unfollowing having username urvashirautela26
 -	01:22:39 PM 31 03 --> No need to unfollow for angelinajolie143
 -	01:22:35 PM 31 03 --> No need to unfollow for pure.python
 -	04:32:13 AM 31 03 --> total users unfollowed from pure.python - 524